quarkslab/irma/docs/probes/configuration.rst

 Configuration
 -------------

-The configuration file is located at ``config/probe.ini`` in the installation directory.
+The configuration file is ``config/probe.ini`` located in the installation directory.

 From the package manager